5ran6/Med-Manager/README.md

 ## UI
 The UI test is written with Espresso

-> The final apk can be download here : <insert link>
+> The final apk can be download here : <https://drive.google.com/file/d/1FKTsb4jquwC5VCKXIfvYtinLGBFeId9r/view?usp=sharing>